amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

        network_mode: "service:daprbackend"
    ```

-   In the updated file, we've added `daprfrontend-dapr` and `daprbackend-dapr` sidecars for the `daprfrontend` and `daprbackend` services respectively.
-Note the following about the changes:
+   In the updated file, we've added `daprfrontend-dapr` and `daprbackend-dapr` sidecar containers for the `daprfrontend` and `daprbackend` services respectively.
+In the updated file, pay close attention to the following changes:

    - The sidecars use the `daprio/daprd:latest` container image.
-The use of the `latest` tag is not recommended for production scenarios.
+The use of the `latest` tag isn't recommended for production scenarios.
 For production, it's better to use a specific version number.
    - Each service defined in the Compose file has its own network namespace for network isolation purposes.
-The sidecars use `network_mode: "service:..."` to ensure they run in the same network namespace as the application.
-This allows the sidecar and the application to communicate using `localhost`.
+The sidecars use `network_mode: "service:..."` to ensure they run in the same network namespace as the application container.
+Doing so allows the sidecar and the application to communicate using `localhost`.
-   - The ports that the Dapr sidecars are listening on for gRPC communication (by default 50001), must be exposed to allow the sidecars to communicate with each other.
+   - The ports on which the Dapr sidecars are listening for gRPC communication (by default 50001) must be exposed to allow the sidecars to communicate with each other.

 5. Run the solution (**F5** or **Ctrl+F5**) to verify that it works as expected.
 If everything is configured correctly, you should see the weather forecast data:

    ![Screenshot of the final solution showing the weather forecast data](./media/ch4-getting-started/walkthrough-multicontainer-result.png)

-   Note that when debugging, you can set breakpoints in both the front- and back-end.
-This makes it very easy to debug calls across services.
-For production scenarios, it's recommended to host your application on Kubernetes.
-The [eShopOnDapr sample application](...) contains scripts to deploy to Kubernetes.
+   Using Docker Compose in Visual Studio 2019, you can set breakpoints and debug into both the front- and back-end.
+For production scenarios, it's recommended to host your application in Kubernetes.
+The accompanying [eShopOnDapr sample application](...) reference application contains scripts to deploy to Kubernetes.

    To learn more about the Dapr Service Invocation building block used in this walkthrough, refer to [chapter 6](./ch6-service-invocation.md).

 ## Summary

+In this chapter, you had an opportunity to *test drive* Dapr.
+Using the Dapr .NET SDK, you saw how Dapr integrates with the .NET application platform.

-In this chapter we've guided you through two walkthroughs to build your own .NET applications with Dapr.
-The first walkthrough explained how to create a simple, stateful, .NET Console application that leverages the Dapr State Management building block.
+The first example was a simple, stateful, .NET Console application that used the Dapr State Management building block.

-The second walkthrough showed how you can use Visual Studio and Docker Compose to get a very nice F5 debugging experience for multi-container solutions.
-In both walkthroughs, we've used the Dapr .NET SDK which gives an intuitive and language-specific way to interact with Dapr.
+The second example involved a multi-container application running in Docker.
+By using Visual Studio with Docker Compose, you experienced the familiar *F5 debugging experience* available across all .NET apps.

-We've also looked more closely at the component configuration files.
-Use configuration files to configure the actual infrastructure implementation used by the Dapr building blocks.
-You can use namespaces and scopes to limit component access to particular Dapr sidecars.
+You also got a closer look at Dapr component configuration files.
+They configure the actual infrastructure implementation used by the Dapr building blocks.
+You can use namespaces and scopes to restrict component access to particular environmenttsDapr sidecars and applications.

-In the next couple of chapters, we'll dive deeper into the building blocks offered by Dapr.
-We'll also show you how we've used them in eShopOnDapr.
+In the upcoming chapters, you'll dive deep into the building blocks offered by Dapr.

 ### References